 - MyLion Connect.Serve.Report!
 This site is where clubs report service, plan their service projects, connect with other Lions and create personal profiles.
 If you have further questions regarding MyLION, please email MyLION@lionsclubs.org - MyLCI Tools for the Lion leaders!
 This site is where the club can manage their membership, create district and club profiles, check club voter eligibility, document and plan conventions as well as check new club charter application status.
 If you have further questions regarding MyLCI, please email myLCI@lionsclubs.org - INSIGHTS Comprehensive overview of LCI in the areas of Membership, Service Activity, Donations and Club strength.
-Also featured is District Goals Progress and Learn. - LEARN Provides Lions a central location to complete Lions Learning Center (LLC) courses, search for LCI International-institutes (ALLI, FDI and LCIP), view local trainings as reported by Multiple District and District GLT Coordinators and allows an individual Lion or Leo to access their "My Learning Record" report. - SHOP The LCI Store is an easy way to order the most common club supplies and Lions Clubs International branded merchandise.
-If you have further questions regarding club supplies, please email orderdetails@lionsclubs.org
+Also featured is Campaign100 and District Goals Progress. - LEARN Provides Lions a central location to complete Lions Learning Center (LLC) courses, search for LCI-hosted institutes (ALLI, FDI and LCIP) and view local trainings as reported by Multiple District and District GLT Coordinators. - SHOP The LCI Store is an easy way to order the most common club supplies and Lions Clubs International branded merchandise.
+If you have further questions regarding club supplies, please email orderdetails@lionsclubs.org - CONNECT \NEW\ A new virtual meeting feature called Connect that ions can access using their Lion Account login information.
+The meeting functionality is run using a third-party software called Big Blue Button.